andybyers21/HTML-Resume-Builder/input/Andy_Byers_CV_Nov_2020.md

 - I am a maintainer for the open source Dracula organisation, developing dark themes for software developers.
 Working specifically in the Obsidian branch.
 - I have deployed a personal knowledge management website [notes.ajb.app](https://notes.ajb.app).
 Overcoming the challenge of how to link connected notes, organise information associatively and weed out segmentation.
 The site works on top of a local folder of plain text Markdown files.
 Deployed with **Jekyll** & **Netlify**.
-- I regularly contribute to digital knowledge platforms such as (digital gardners and the other omne)
+- I regularly contribute to digital knowledge platforms such as [digital-gardeners](https://github.com/MaggieAppleton/digital-gardeners) & [Second-Brain](https://github.com/KasperZutterman/Second-Brain).

 ---

-## Experience
+## Work Experience

+### GENERAL MANAGER: Stella’s Voice UK, May 2019 – Aug 2020:

+- Responsible for a team of 15 to assist in the day to day running of the warehouse and retail operations.
+- A driving role in securing contracts with local councils increasing turnover by 30% (7% net).
+- Overseeing operations, business planning, stock control and supply chain management.
+- Conducting employee inductions and training and daily/ weekly team briefings.
+- Working towards strict KPI’s and budgets.
+- Input and decision making on the design and architecture of the updated website.

 ### GENERAL MANAGER: Venturas Exotics & Aquatics, April 2017 - May 2019

-Responsible for the management and sale of a wholesale business.
-Developing entrepreneurial skills and a comprehensive knowledge of the marketplace.
-Development of business plans and financial forecasts in order to secure funding.
-Overseeing development of the company web presence.
-Mentoring junior staff members.
-Working closely with local authorities to ensure licensing conditions are met.
-Management of local accounts, procurement, supplier relationships, negotiations and stock control.
+- Responsible for the management and sale of a wholesale business.
+- Developing entrepreneurial skills and a comprehensive knowledge of the marketplace.
+- Development of business plans and financial forecasts in order to secure funding.

-Managing social and web presence

-### GENERAL MANAGER: Stella’s Voice UK, May 2019 – Aug 2020:

-Responsible for management of a team of 15 to assist in the day to day running of the warehouse.
-A driving role in securing contracts with local councils increasing turnover by 30% (7% net).
-Overseeing operations, business planning, stock control and supply chain management.
-Working towards strict KPI’s and budgets.
-Conducting employee inductions and training and daily/ weekly team briefings.

-Input and decision making on the website - Design and architect the website
+- Overseeing development of the company web presence.
+- Mentoring junior staff members.
+- Working closely with local authorities to ensure licensing conditions are met.
+- Management of local accounts, procurement, supplier relationships, negotiations and stock control.

 ### CONSULTANT: Strategic Corrosion Management, March 2010 - Feb 2011, June 2013 - July 2014

-Working with and supporting teams of software developers

-Consulting positions in oil and gas with companies such as Maersk, Shell and Centrica.
+- Consulting positions in oil and gas with companies such as Maersk, Shell and Centrica.
+- Working with and supporting teams of software developers

 Providing third-party R&D support in the development and deployment of RISCm, a software project using Microsoft SQL databases and an in-house developed GUI to model corrosion threats.
 Users input corrosion levels to dynamically analyse risk factors and generate an on-going corrosion management and maintenance programme in real time, monitored and managed through a cloud-based software package which recommends the most efficient workscope execution strategy.

 ### COMBINED UK OIL & GAS INDUSTRY EXPERIENCE: 2000 - 2017